-Our board of directors does not have a policy regarding the separation of the roles of the Chairman of the Board and the Chief Executive Officer and believes it is in the best interests of the Company and its stockholders to make that determination based on the position and direction of the Company and the membership of the Board.
-Mr. Neff currently serves as our Chief Executive Officer and Chairman of the Board.
-The Board believes that combining the positions of Chief Executive Officer and Chairman helps to ensure that the Board and management act with a common purpose, and allows for efficient Board meetings to address the issues and matters most critical to the Company for review by the Board.
-The Board believes that this structure best utilizes Mr. Neff's knowledge of the Company and the industry and also promotes effective communication between the Company's management and the Board.
+In light of our Chief Executive Officer's extensive history with and knowledge of our company, and because our board of directors' lead independent director is empowered to play a significant role in the management and independence of the Board, our board of directors believes that it is currently advantageous for Mr. Neff to serve as our Chief Executive Officer and Chairman of the Board.
+Our board of directors believes that combining the positions of Chief Executive Officer and Chairman helps to ensure that the Board and management act with a common purpose, and allows for efficient Board meetings to address the issues and matters most critical to the Company for review by our board of directors.
+Our board of directors believes that this structure best utilizes Mr. Neff's knowledge of the Company and the industry, and also promotes effective communication between the Company's management and the Board.
 In addition, the Company believes that combining the positions of Chief Executive Officer and Chairman provides a single, clear chain of command to execute the Company's strategic initiatives and business plans.
+Our board of directors may review its leadership structure in the future, taking into consideration the position and direction of the Company and the membership of the Board at that time.

-However, no single leadership model is right for all companies and at all times.
-Accordingly, the Board may review its leadership structure in the future.
-The Board also believes that the composition, strength and experience of the current members of the Board, with ten of the eleven current members qualifying as independent directors, will ensure that the Board continues to perform its duties independently as it concentrates on the most important areas of concern to the Company and evaluates the performance of the Company's executive officers, including our Chief Executive Officer.
+Our board of directors believes that the composition, strength, and experience of the current members of the Board, with ten of the eleven current members qualifying as independent directors, in combination with the lead independent director, will ensure that our board of directors continues to perform its duties independently as it concentrates on the most important areas of concern to the Company and evaluates the performance of the Company's executive officers, including our Chief Executive Officer.